-Whether you're replacing your oven or renovating the whole kitchen, an electric wall oven is one of the most popular choices, with plenty of models to choose from.
-They're built in to the kitchen layout and can be installed at the perfect height for you.
-Options include your standard 60cm-wide oven, extra wide models ranging from about 70 to 90cm, or the double oven configuration.
+Wall ovens are built into your kitchen layout and can be installed at the perfect height for you.
+Your options include a standard 60cm-wide oven, extra wide models ranging from about 70–90cm, or the double oven configuration.

-- Are ideal if you're not restricted by space or an existing hole in your joinery
+- A good option if you're not restricted by space or an existing hole in your joinery.

-- You can fit wider dishes or two smaller ones side by side, so you could roast two chickens with a large tray of vegetables on another shelf.
+- Can fit wider dishes or two smaller ones side by side.

-- You can bake larger cuts of meat or seafood, such as a whole fish.
+- Can bake larger cuts of meat or seafood, such as a whole fish.

 - More internal surface area means more cleaning.